exercism/julia/concepts/concurrency-and-parallelism/about.md

 A Julia channel is thread-safe, so any number of tasks can write results to each channel.

-Only a _single_ channel is permitted to read the results and aggregate them.
+For thread-safety, only a _single_ task is permitted to read the results and aggregate them.

 ```julia-repl
 # TODO example